seannyD/DnD_Cymraeg/DND_SRD_CYM/Anghenfilod/Asasin.md

 **Synhwyrau** Canfyddiad goddefol 13

-**Ieithoedd** Truthiaeth Lladron ac dau iaith arall
+**Ieithoedd** Cuddiaeth Lladron ac dau iaith arall

 **Sialens** 8 (3,900 XP)

 ***Assassinate***.
 During its first turn, the assassin has advantage on attack rolls against any creature that hasn't taken a turn.
-Any hit the assassin scores against a surprised creature is a critical hit.
+Any hit the assassin scores against a surprised (synnu) creature is a critical hit.

 ***Evasion***.
 If the assassin is subjected to an effect that allows it to make a Dexterity saving throw to take only half damage, the assassin instead takes no damage if it succeeds on the saving throw, and only half damage if it fails.